UPDATED: August 2, 2019

 - New York

 - South Carolina

 Reported illnesses started on dates ranging from June 16, 2015 to July 6, 2019.

 A Statement From The CDC

 “State health and regulatory officials in several states and the FDA have tested pig ear dog treats at various suppliers and identified many different strains of Salmonella.
 No single supplier, distributor or common brand of pig ear treats has been identified that could account for all the illnesses.
 This is why CDC and FDA are now advising people to not buy or feed any pig ear dog treats to pets.”

 Salmonella can affect both human and animal health.

 People with salmonella infection can experience diarrhea, fever, and stomach cramps.
+Most people symptoms 12 to 72 hours after being exposed to the bacteria.
 The infection usually lasts for 4-7 days and most people recover without treatment.
 However, for some people, diarrhea may be so severe that they need to be hospitalized.
 Young children, the elderly, pregnant women, and people with weakened immune systems are more likely to have a severe illness.